 You will usually have to meet standards to demonstrate that your component or system meets formal requirements before you begin production deliveries.
 This will normally require driving your system with repetitive electrical waveforms designed to display typical worst case voltage curves.

 Techniques of robustness testing can be used to gain a better understanding at both a system and a component level of the system under test.

 Parameterising automotive low voltage waveforms for testView application

 When trying to test automotive systems a common and very effective method is to parameterise these signals, essentially breaking complex waveforms down into a just sufficient number of voltage steps and ramps and corresponding time periods.

-This technique essentially simplifies the process of testing while maintaining the key features of the waveforms like to cause issues during test.
-This then allows you to focus on producing repeatable waveforms and applying them to the devices being tested.
+This technique essentially simplifies the process of testing while maintaining the key features of the waveforms likely to cause issues during test.
+This then allows you to focus on producing repeatable waveforms and applying them to the devices being tested

 PSU vs specialist hardware for low voltage testingView application

 Power supplies that can both source and sink output current are very rare and tend to be only available in very high-end PSUs.